BitGo/BitGoJS/modules/account-lib/DEVELOPER.md

 ### Test Structure

-Accoutn Lib comes with unit tests and it is expected that all changes introduced to the library increase test coverage.
+Account Lib comes with unit tests and it is expected that all changes introduced to the library increase test coverage.
 Tests live in `test`.
 Coin specific tests live in `test/unit/coin/<coin-ticker>/<coin-ticker.js>`.